patrickzbhe/webb-generator/README.md

 **Make sure to define x as a word variable at the top of the PIC Basic program!**

-It should end looking like this:
+It should end up looking like this:

 ![alt text](https://github.com/patrickzebinghe/webb-generator/blob/master/media/on.PNG "Final Screen")